 Several studies have been conducted in Hakipu'u in the vicinity of Kamehameha Highway (Table 3).
 McAllister's (1933) island-wide survey identified two sites near the highway.
-These are Site 315, Puakea Heiau, and Site 316, a human burial that was exposed just mauka of the highway.
+These Puakea Heiau [SIHP 315] and a human burial that was exposed just mauka of the highway [SIHP 316].
 The heiau was described as a large structure with three terraces located "above the road at the foot of a ridge" (McAllister 1933:168).